volkanovska/NER-annotation-with-LLMs/README.md

 **task example(s)** or **TE(s)**: question-answer pairs that the model is given as an example of what task it is expected to process.

-### Saving LLM output
+### LLM output

-The output of each LLM and prompt type is stored in dedicated directories.
+The output from each LLM and prompt type is stored in dedicated directories.
 The naming convention for each directory is: name of dataset + _ + input/output format + _ + name of model.
 For example, for the dataset Climate-Change-NER (ccner), token-based prompt and output format, and gpt-4o-mini model, the name of the dedicated folder is: ccner_tokens_gpt-4o-mini.

+There are eight dedicated directories per dataset.

+For Climate Change NER, these are:

+- ccner_strings_gpt-4o-2024-05-13;
+- ccner_strings_gpt-4o-mini;
+- ccner_strings_Meta-Llama-3.1-70B-Instruct;
+- ccner_strings_Meta-Llama-3.1-405B-Instruct;
+- ccner_tokens_gpt-4o-2024-05-13;
+- ccner_tokens_gpt-4o-mini;
+- ccner_tokens_Meta-Llama-3.1-70B-Instruct;
+- ccner_tokens_Meta-Llama-3.1-405B-Instruct.

+For BiodivNER, these are:

+- biodivner_strings_gpt-4o-2024-05-13;
+- biodivner_strings_gpt-4o-mini;
+- biodivner_strings_Meta-Llama-3.1-70B-Instruct;
+- biodivner_strings_Meta-Llama-3.1-405B-Instruct;
+- biodivner_tokens_gpt-4o-2024-05-13;
+- biodivner_tokens_gpt-4o-mini;
+- biodivner_tokens_Meta-Llama-3.1-70B-Instruct;
+- biodivner_tokens_Meta-Llama-3.1-405B-Instruct.

 There are *two* subdirectories within each dedicated directory, which contain the models' results in two different forms: **parsed**, where the generated text from the model has been postprocessed in a format allowing the calculation of F1 score, and **raw**, which contain the original output from each model.